 Problem #4: Lack of community and support

-If you had asked someone in 1985 to name all of his or her close friends, most would have provided three names.
+If you had asked someone in 1985 to name all of their close friends, most would have provided three names.
 Today, almost half of people report only one good friend, 18 percent report two, 29 percent offer three or more, and 4 percent can’t mention a single person.

 As a result, many fathers today are making sense of their complicated twenty-first century involved fathering without communicating with other men.
 Just as they didn’t have role models for how to be involved, they may also be less likely to have access to other knowledgeable men who can help to affirm, refute, and model good fathering.